micabo/Chromatograpy/README.md

 #### Observations

 - The lower the affinity to the stationary phase, the earlier the compound elutes.
+- Note that the peak height do not increase because we use fewer molecules for the low-affinity compounds.
 - There is a lower bound to the retention time, which is given by the number of cells in the column - 'dead volume'.

 ## Decreasing Binding Affinity with Increasing Bound Molecules

 Let's suppose that the binding affinity of the stationary phase decreases with increasing number of bound molecules.
-Instead of using a 'hard stop' we will use a model where $K$ decreases exponentially with
+Instead of using a 'hard stop' we will use a model where $K$ decreases exponentially with 'occupation'.

 ```python